szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 $ nextflow run nf-core/sarek -r 2.6.1 -profile munin --input sample.tsv --tools strelka,vep
 ```

 _Tools_ are the different software that we can call in a particular step.
-I.e.

 There is a short description on how to make TSV files: https://github.com/nf-core/sarek/blob/master/docs/input.md .
 Below I consider an input file with a single sample, one tumour and one blood sample like: